AI SDK ProvidersGoogle Vertex AI

 yarn

-pnpm install @ai-sdk/google-vertex
+pnpm add @ai-sdk/google-vertex

 Provider Instance